Last updated: July 9, 2020

 There are different protocols designed to handle the various parts of the email transaction process.
 The specific protocol used depends on which side of the transaction is being handled.

-As a transmission of data and content between two points via the web, email depends on the internet protocol suite — that is, the set of communications protocols that's used by computer networks, including the internet.
+As a transmission of data and content between two points via the web, email depends on the internet protocol suite — that is, the set of communications protocols used by computer networks, including the internet.

 What is TCP/IP?